ZackaryMajewski/C/README.md

-<h1>Test</h1>
+<h1>Banking Account Code</h1>

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+Project consists of multiple files of code to run.
+The main file consists of a menu that allows you to creat a new checking or savings account, deposit or withdraw from a given account, and display all the accounts in order by checking and savings.
 <br />